 [R2] Compare the growth rate of GDP per capita and consumption per capita.
 Describe and explain the observed relationship between these two growth rates.

 The GDP per capita growth rate is identical to the consumption per capita growth rate in every year.
 This is logical as ct=1-sK-smyt, thus consumption per capita is just GDP per capita multiplied by a constant.
-Taking logs and derivatives we find that the growth rates must be equal.
+Taking logs and derivatives we find that the growth rates must be equal as sK and sm are constants.

 [R2] Start from the capital accumulation equation and the assumption that sm is constant at a level that fully abates emissions.
 Use your knowledge of the Solow model to derive analytical expressions (function only of parameters, initial levels of damages and technology, and time) for the growth rate and the level of GDP per capita in steady state, y*(t) and y*(t).
 Include a sufficiently detailed step-by-step of your derivations.